GuoyanZhao-Lab/MORA/README.txt

 apt-get install -y libparallel-forkmanager-perl

-2) e.g. in your ~/tools/ director, issue the following command: git clone https://github.com/GuoyanZhao-Lab/MORA-Singularity
+2) e.g. in your ~/tools/ directory, issue the following command: git clone https://github.com/GuoyanZhao-Lab/MORA-Singularity

 A directory named "MORA-Singularity" will appear.
+Change directory to "ExampleInput" using following command:

+cd MORA-Singularity/ExampleInput

 2) issue the following command to run the pipeline using input files in the "ExampleInput" directory and the test database (a smaller version of the database).